iconindicators/appindicators/README.md

     python3 -m tools.pylint
 ```

-Several checks have been omitted by default, which can be enabled by editing the script.
+Several checks have been disabled; re-enable by editing the script.

 ---